 In this phase partners are translating their initial project idea into an actual project proposal, by defining the strategic and operational framework as well as the responsibilities amongst the different partners.
-The aim of this phase is to be able to formally apply to the INTERREG V A Italy - Croatia CBC Programme.
+The aim of this phase is to be able to draft a project which fits with Strategic Themes Concepts and strategic Call requirements and capable to formally apply to the INTERREG V A Italy - Croatia CBC Programme.

-- To agree on what needs to be exactly achieved and how to get there, all of which shall be in line with the Programme strategy; - To organise the responsibilities and accountabilities in the partnership and agree on who will take the role of the Lead Partner; - To develop the project content and rationale with the partners & stakeholders; - To work in detail on the project proposal, its justification and expected contribution to the Programme strategy, using the dedicated templates; - To prepare the project budget; - To keep contact with the National and Regional Authorities to get information on the Programme and the application phase.
+- To agree on what needs to be exactly achieved and how to get there, all of which shall be in line with the chosen strategic theme concept; - To organise the responsibilities and accountabilities in the partnership and agree on who will take the role of the lead partner; - To develop the project content and rationale with the partners & stakeholders; - To work in detail on the project proposal, its justification and expected contribution to the Programme strategy and to output indicators as defined in the Strategic Themes Concepts, with the support of the guideline on requested information/templates; - To prepare the project budget;

+• To keep contact with the national and regional authorities and with Joint Secretariat to get information on the Programme and on the application phase.

 The factsheet n.
-3 " Project Development" focuses on:
+3 "Project Development" focuses on:

-- Programme area; - Partnership requirements; - Project activities as a means of achieving the sought after results; - Planning a budget: important financial principles and horizontal issues; - Where to find assistance during this phase.
+- Programme area; - Partnership requirements; - How to build a workplan; - Project activities as a means of achieving the sought after results; - Planning a budget: important financial principles related to budgeting, budget lines, eligible costs, and horizontal issues; - Where to find assistance during this phase.